-- Click the EC2 tab of the AWS Management Console. - 2 In the left navigation pane, select AMIs.
+- 1 Click EC2 on the AWS Management Console Home page.
+The Amazon EC2 Console Dashboard page appears. - In the left navigation pane, select AMIs.
 The Amazon Machine Images page opens on the right.

 - In the Viewing: field, select Private Images, All Platforms and specify vyatta-AMI as the search string.
 Vyatta AMIs are listed. - Select a Vyatta AMI and click Launch at the top of the Amazon Machine Images page.
 The Request Instances Wizard starts at the Instance Details step.